Neurarian/ags-bar/README.md

 # Simple bar made with [Aylur's Gtk Shell](https://github.com/Aylur/ags)

 This is basically a fork of [fufexan's](https://github.com/fufexan/dotfiles) ags config, tailored to personal taste and my multi-monitor desktop setup on [hyprland](https://github.com/hyprwm/Hyprland).
-I also stole / butchered the color-theme generation from [end-4](https://github.com/end-4/dots-hyprland).
+I also stole / botched the color-theme generation from [end-4](https://github.com/end-4/dots-hyprland).
 Some snippets for CPU / RAM widgets were yanked from [AhmedSaadi0](https://github.com/AhmedSaadi0/my-hyprland-config/tree/main).
 The design is also inspired by [saimoomedits](https://github.com/saimoomedits/eww-widgets).

 ---
 ### Dependencies